 Economic impact A driver of economic growth The University directly spends around £306m in the West Midlands each year, and our staff and students further boost the regional economy with their expenditure.
-When this is all added up, weighted for seasonal differences and indirect 'multiplier-effects', SQW estimated the total value of the University's economic impact in the region during 2011/12 to be worth £520m to the West Midlands.
-Within this total, we generated almost £351m in the Coventry and Warwickshire sub-region, £222m in the city of Coventry, £84m in Royal Leamington Spa and £20m in Kenilworth.
+When this is all added up, weighted for seasonal differences and indirect 'multiplier-effects', SQW estimated the total value of the University's economic impact in the region during 2011/12 to be worth \pounds 520m to the West Midlands.
+Within this total, we generated almost \pounds 351m in the Coventry and Warwickshire sub-region, \pounds 222m in the city of Coventry, \pounds 84m in Royal Learnington Spa and \pounds 20m in Kenilworth.
 SQW calculated that this expenditure, combined with direct employment by the University, supports around 15,500 jobs (full-time equivalents) in the West Midlands, of which around 10,900 are in Coventry and Warwickshire.
 These figures are based only on the University's direct financial expenditure and that of our staff and students.
 The economic impact of the University's presence in Coventry and Warwickshire is likely to be much greater - including financial benefits from international students, their friends and families visiting the area; attracting inward regional investment through our track-record of excellence in innovation and research; as well as our work with local schools and children.
 Much of this can't be quantified, but this report gives you a snapshot of how the University of Warwick has an impact on our region and local area.
-111111 4,739 jobs supported by the University in Coventry.
+4,739 jobs supported by the University in Coventry.

-11111

-1,852

-jobs supported by the University in Royal Leamington Spa.
+1,852 jobs supported by the University in Royal Learnington Spa.
+214 jobs supported by the University in Kenilworth.

-214

-jobs supported by the University in Kenilworth.

-G

-£11,347

-the average value of each Warwick student's annual expenditure to our region's economy.

-Innovation A hub for world-leading research and creativity

-University of Warwick Science Park Now owned outright by the University, the Science Park provides a full range of support services to businesses in Coventry and elsewhere in the West Midlands.
+C £11,347 the average value of each Wanwick student's appual Warwick student's annual expenditure to our region's economy.
+03 Innovation A hub for world-leading research and creativity University of Warwick Science Park Now owned outright by the University, the Science Park provides a full range of support services to businesses in Coventry and elsewhere in the West Midlands.
 These services have benefitted over 1800 companies in the last eight years, attracted 24 businesses to the region, created 66 companies and safeguarded 291 jobs.
 The Science Park is currently home to 140 tenants on four sites.
 Helping regional manufacturing thrive WMG (formerly Warwick Manufacturing Group) has developed a close relationship with Jaguar Land Rover, a major employer in the region.
 Jaguar Land Rover has located 180 of its research and development staff on campus as part of a programme which will generate £100m of collaborative research over ten years.
 WMG have also led the Premium Automotive Research and Development Programme (PARD) designed to assist the automotive supply base in the region.
 An independent evaluation concluded that it has assisted 605 businesses, generated £55.5m in value added and safeguarded 5,496 jobs.
 Science City Research Alliance Science City Research Alliance is a partnership between the Universities of Warwick and Birmingham.
-It was catalysed through a grant of $\mathfrak{L}10m$ from the Higher Education Funding Council for England (HEFCE) and $\mathfrak{L}57m$ of investment in the regional research infrastructure by Advantage West Midlands and the European Regional Development Fund (ERDF).
+It was catalysed through an initial grant of £10m from Advantage West Midlands, and £1m from the Wolfson Foundation, for staff and set-up costs.
+A further £57m investment in the regional research infrastructure has also been provided.
 The work of the Alliance is focused on three high-growth technology sectors: Energy, Advanced Materials and Translational Medicine.
-It has created over 320 jobs, safeguarding 75 more, attracted additional research funding of $\mathfrak{L}133m$ and helped over 200 businesses.
+It has created over 254 jobs, attracted additional research funding of £13m and helped more than 140 businesses.